How to Till a Garden Without a Tiller: 10 Solutions That Work

 Using your shovel or spade, dig up the soil (at least 6 inches down) and use the head of the tool to break up compacted clumps.
 These tools are doubly helpful as you can easily scoop and remove any unwanted debris from your garden while you work your way through the soil.
 This method is especially helpful for established beds.

-Theoretically, you can use any type of shovel, but we recommend choosing one with a long handle and a pointed edge like this durable option from Razor-Back, since the sharp shape is more effective at cutting into hard ground.
+Theoretically, you can use any type of shovel, but we recommend choosing one with a long handle and a pointed edge like the Razor-Back Clean-Out Shovel, since the sharp shape is more effective at cutting into hard ground.
 A longer handle also reduces the need to constantly bend over, which can help avoid back pain.
 A spade can be used to the same effect.

 2. Chop and pull with a hoe.